 - Permanent contract

-The successful candidate will be a member of the Helpline team, reporting to our Helpline Team Leader.
+The successful candidate will be part of our Business Support team, reporting directly to our CEO.
 As part of the job, you will:

 Full training will be provided.